ttaranov/atlaskit-mk-2/packages/fabric/media-picker/playbooks/testing.md

 In addition to smoke testing test cases.
 To be performed after major architectural changes which involve changes to interfaces between components.
 Data should be extended with large files and a large number of files as well.

-5. Ensure that:
+4. Ensure that:
-    * editor functions as it should: adds annotations, saves a new file on Save, cancels the progress on Cancel
+    * Media editor functions as it should: adds annotations, saves a new file on Save, cancels the progress on Cancel
     * **teardown** function works
         * should remove popup iframe from the dom
     * **autoFinalize** option works